laoguowangCP/godot-statechart-sharp/README.md

 >
 > Before you start, You need .NET-enabled version of Godot.

 Download repository, copy `addons/statechart_sharp` to your project folder.
 Build project once, then enable plugin in project setting.
-It's good if you see new nodes added to "create new node" interface:
+You'll see new nodes added to "create new node" interface:

 <img src="./docs/asset/ss_imported_nodes.png" alt="ss_imported_nodes" style="width:300px;"/>